The Schmidt number as a universal entanglement measure: Introduction

 The phenomenon entanglement is closely related to the superposition principle of quantum mechanics.
 A pure separable state is represented by a product of states for both systems.
 A general pure state is a superposition of factorizable states.
 The number of superpositions of factorizable states is given by the Schmidt rank~\cite{book1}.
 A separable mixed quantum state is a convex combination of pure factorizable quantum states~\cite{Werner}.
 The generalization of the Schmidt rank to mixed quantum states delivers the Schmidt number.
 This generalization and the introduction of Schmidt number witnesses is given in~\cite{Sanpera2,Terhal,Bruss}.
 The Schmidt number of a mixed quantum state fulfills the axioms of an entanglement measure, cf.~\cite{Vedral,Vidal2,Vedral2}.
 More precisely, it is a convex roof measure as defined in~\cite{Uhlmann,Bennett}.

 Since the amount of entanglement cannot increase under local operations and classical communication, all entanglement measures must satisfies the local operations and classical communication (LOCC) paradigm.
-But in general, different entanglement measures do not deliver the same ordering of entangled quantum states~\cite{EisertPlenio}.
+But in general, different entanglement measures do not deliver the same ordering of entangled quantum states~\cite{EisertPlenio,Miranowicz,Measures}.
 It is important to note that for a given quantum task an adequate definition of the corresponding LOCC plays a crucial rule for the entanglement quantification.

 Maximally entangled states are usually considered to have the highest amount of entanglement.
-It turns out that for different quantum tasks different kinds of entanglement are beneficial~\cite{GrossEisert}.
-The experimentally demonstrated possibility of noise-free linear amplification makes a larger class of separable operations accessable~\cite{Ralph}.
+It turns out that for different quantum tasks different entangled quantum states are beneficial~\cite{GrossEisert}.
+The experimentally demonstrated possibility of noise-free linear amplification makes a larger class of separable operations accessible~\cite{Ralph}.
 Recently, it has been shown that these separable operations can increase entanglement with respect to certain measures~\cite{Duan}.
-This necessitates a careful consideration of local invertable transformations in the context of entanglement measures.
-It is also important that all entangled quantum states have some usable amount of entanglement, nonlocality, and potential applications for quantum processing~\cite{Masanes1,Masanes2,Masanes3}.
+A subclass of separable operations -- so-called local filter operations -- play a crucial role for universal entanglement distillation protocol~\cite{HorodeckiEtAl}.
+This necessitates a careful consideration of local invertible transformations in the context of entanglement measures.
+It is also important that all entangled quantum states have some usable amount of entanglement, non-locality, and potential applications for quantum processing~\cite{Masanes1,Masanes2,Masanes3}.
 The inclusion of all these aspects requires a critical study of the entanglement quantification.

 In the present contribution we study entanglement measures and especially the Schmidt number.
 We discuss the notion of maximally entangled states in connection with an arbitrary entanglement measure.
 We conclude that in the most general sense the available amount of entanglement depends on the Schmidt number.
 We also define pseudo-measures and operational measures, which quantify the entanglement for a specific quantum task and for a special experimental setup, respectively.
-We provide the methods that deliver all optimized Schmidt number witnesses.
-Further on, the optimization yields entanglement quasi-distributions in terms of Schmidt number states.
-The negativities in these distributions are necessary and sufficient to identify the Schmidt number of a given quantum state.